 A guardianship may be necessary when a minor's parents are no longer able or willing to provide care.
 A legal guardianship gives custody of the minor to a person other than a parent.
 The guardianship allows the guardian to provide health insurance coverage, enroll a minor in school, receive assets or benefits on behalf of the minor and provide other necessary care and protection.

 The adult who wishes to be the legal guardian of a minor must file a petition with the Probate Clerk's Office.
 Click HERE for fees and filing information.
-This may be done at Lamoreaux Justice Center.
-The Probate Clerk's Office is located on the 7th floor.
-The Clerk's Office will set a court hearing.
+The Probate Clerk’s Office is located on the 1st floor of the Central Justice Center.
 Probate Court Services will conduct an investigation to determine the suitability of the petitioner to have the guardianship of the minor.
 The report of this suitability study will be sent to the court for the judicial officer's consideration.
 At the court hearing, the court will make a determination as to whether or not the guardianship is necessary and if the petitioner is suitable.
 Probate Court Services will only conduct the investigation if the petitioner is related to the minor.

 See the fee schedule for fees to file the petition and for the investigation.
 If the fees present a hardship; you may be eligible for a fee waiver.
 For more information, instructions and forms regarding how to seek a waiver of court fees, click here.